wasmbenchpaper/wasmbenchpaper/README.md

 ./profiler.sh
 ```

-Unfornately due to git size constraints we had to remove certain large files (example: ~500MB file used in copy file workload).
+Unfortunately due to git size constraints we had to remove certain large files (example: ~500MB file used in copy file workload).
 The script can still be run, but may produce errors for workloads that depend on such large files.

 ### Creating the charts